Average Weather in La Paz Bolivia

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 La Paz experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.4 months, from September 14 to April 26, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around January 17, with an average total accumulation of 3.5 inches.